chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 After pushing the container, the `valkyrie-app` repository will appear in the Cloud Console as shown in the image below.

-{% include picture.html height="297" img="qwiklabs/qwiklab-GSP318-container-repositories" ext="png" alt="Push the Docker image of valkyrie-app in the Google Container Repository" %}
+{% include picture.html height="297" img="qwiklabs/qwiklab-GSP318-container-repositories.png" alt="Push the Docker image of valkyrie-app in the Google Container Repository" %}

 ## Task 4: Create and expose a deployment in Kubernetes